 - 1. The FGA must meet formally at least six times in an academic year. - 2.
 Robert's Rules of Order, revised, is the standard for parliamentary procedure. - 3.
 To have "voice" in the FGA means that the member may: - a.
 Speak to any issue on the floor - b.
 Present motions to the assembly through the appropriate committee - c.
 Request to report to the assembly through the appropriate committee - d.
 Make announcements and participate in Questions and Answers - 4.
-The chairperson of the Committee on Faculty Affairs will publish a schedule of its meetings, including deadlines for submission of motions by other committees, prior to the betginning of each semester.
-That deadline will be no more than one week in advance of the next meeting fo the FAC... - 5.
+The agendas are prepared by the Committee on Faculty Affairs and published at least two working days before the meetings. - 5.
 Items for any agenda may be submitted by any committee or any member of the assembly to a member of the Committee on Faculty Affairs not later than two weeks prior to the meeting when the agenda will be presented. - 6.
 When items on an agenda are not duly considered because of a lack of time, they constitute the first order of business at the following meeting. - 7.
 A quorum of the FGA will be 50% of members with vote plus one.
 Official business can only be conducted if a quorum is present. - a.
 FGA members must be present to vote. - b.
 Abstentions will not be counted either in the affirmative or in the negative. - c.
 For a motion to pass, votes in the affirmative must outnumber votes in the negative. - 8.
 Before votes are taken, the members with vote should be reminded of the points in '7' above.